Freshwater aquarium

 A freshwater aquarium is a receptacle that holds one or more freshwater aquatic organisms for decorative, pet-keeping, or research purposes.
 Modern aquariums are most often made from transparent glass or acrylic glass.
 Typical inhabitants include fish, plants, amphibians, and invertebrates, such as snails and crustaceans.

 Freshwater fish may be either coldwater or tropical species.
 Although freshwater aquariums can be set up as community tanks, coldwater and tropical fish are generally not mixed due to incompatibilities in temperature requirements.
 Coldwater aquariums house goldfish and other species that do not require a heating apparatus.
 Warmer temperatures would actually increase their metabolism and shorten their lifespan.
-For a tropical fish tank, maintaining a warm environmental temperature ranging between 75 and 80 °F (24 to 27 °C) enables the fish to thrive.
+For a tropical fish tank, maintaining a warm environmental temperature ranging between 75 and 86 F enables different tropical fish to thrive at different temperatures.

-Aquariums may be decorated with sand or gravel, live or plastic plants, driftwood, rocks, and a variety of commercially made plastic sculptures.
+Aquarium substrate usually consists of sand or gravel.
+Aquarium substrate is important for the fish's health and replicating their natural environment.
+Aquarium decoration can consist of live or plastic plants, driftwood, rocks, and a variety of commercially made plastic sculptures.
+Though rocks and plants have more practical purposes for the health of the fish and the water quality.
 The smallest aquariums are fish bowls, but these are not recommended for most fish as they are generally too small, tend to stunt fish growth, and may lead to eventual death.